pslib-cz/2022-p2a-mme-pppp-MatyasKorytar/README.md

 Connect the bottom part to the top part with plugs and connector locks, add wheels.

 𝗧𝗮𝘀𝗸 𝟲:
-Use two M3 screws to attach the battery base with the wheel to the bottom part.
+Use two M3 propeller to attach the battery base with the wheel to the bottom part.
+Then attach with 2 screws to add wheels at the bottom.

 ![Assembled](https://github.com/pslib-cz/2022-p2a-mme-pppp-MatyasKorytar/blob/main/images/lower1.png)